whoisvirtue/whoisvirtue/README.md

 - I'm currently working on improving my Python, and Javascript.

-- I rarely look at notifications from the internet, if needed I can be texted at +1 365-298-1995.
+- I rarely look at notifications from the internet

 </td><td valign="top" width="50%">